Mohsin1492/sqlserver-python/README.md

 ```

 This will:
-1. Create the necessary database schema
+1. Create the necessary database schema and stored procedures
 2. Insert a sample author record
+3. Update an existing author record
+4. Call a stored procedure to retrieve an author by ID
-3. Display all authors in the database
+5. Display all authors in the database

 ## Troubleshooting